-Given 136 young people have joined the This-Ability project this translates to an average cost per young person of £15,525.
-Of this amount £10,733 is direct project delivery related costs.
+Given 291 young people have joined the This Ability project this translates to an average cost per young person of £12,853.
+Of this amount £8,667 is direct project delivery related costs.

-This amount is over four times the average cost calculated for the delivery of the Talent Match programme.
+This amount is over double the average cost calculated for the delivery of the Talent Match programme which aimed to support young people who were NEET into work.
 However, it is important to note that the average participant cost of the This-Ability project is expected to be relatively high.
 This reflects the acknowledged intensive levels of support that are required to achieve positive outcomes for the target population.
-Based on the planned project expenditure and young person numbers (359 young people) through to the end of the project the average cost per young person will be £11,077, of which £7,645 will be direct project delivery related costs.
-Therefore, the average cost of delivering the This-Ability project is expected to reduce through to the end of the project.
-This will be achieved by efficiencies and costs being shared over a larger number of participants.
+It is important to recognise the relatively high cost of This Ability as a result of this support, and understand that the high cost affects the resulting SROI calculation.